 - how to deploy to production servers using Docker Swarm and Kubernetes

-- appendices with the most useful Docker, Docker Compose, and Dockerfile commands with resource links for further assistance.
+- appendices with the most useful Docker, Docker Compose, and Dockerfile commands.

 Is this course for you?